How I Think About Email

 - Poorly designed messages

-- Little respect for frequency or relevance
+- No respect for frequency or relevance

 - Treating email as cheap or disposable